 If you want to build or maintain a professional WordPress website with all the bells and whistles, this course is for you.

 These days, creating a website is so easy almost anyone can do it.
 But with all the competition on the Web, creating a site that’s effective is more challenging than ever.
-To do that, you need to employ good design principles.
 Regardless of your current skills or level of knowledge, in this course you’ll master the basics of Web design and learn how to build sites that are better and more effective.
-Get ready to take your Web design skills to the next level!

-What you don’t know about PC security really can hurt you!
 Learn why you’re at risk and what you can do to protect your precious personal and business data from the outside world.
-This course, taught by a security expert, will quickly bring you up to speed on the fundamentals of PC and network security.
+This course will quickly bring you up to speed on the fundamentals of PC and network security.

-You’ll understand and explore the many vulnerabilities of operating systems, software, and networks.
-Then, you’ll get into the minds of hackers and crackers, developing an understanding of the exploits they use to access your computer without your knowledge.
-You’ll find out why, where, and how viruses, worms, and blended threats are created.
-You’ll be able to identify and work to prevent DoS, SYN flooding, and other network attacks.
-You’ll learn a safe way to share files and data across the Internet through a virtual private network.
-And you’ll be able to install and configure a firewall to build an impenetrable moat around your computer or network.
+You will understand and explore the vulnerability of operating systems, software, and networks.
+Then, you will get into the minds of hackers and crackers, developing an understanding of the exploits they use to access your computer without your knowledge.
+You will find out why, where and how viruses, worms, and blended threats are created.
+You will learn a safe way to handle files and data across the Internet through a virtual private network.
+By the end of this course you will be able to install and configure a firewall to build an impenetrable moat around your computer or network.

 Take your first steps toward a career as a computer programmer!
 In this course, you’ll learn to use Just BASIC, a free Windows programming language, to create stand-alone applications for professional or personal use.